1st Sant Sat Guru

 2nd Sant Sat Guru

-After Soami Ji Maharaj had departed in 1878, Huzur Maharaj held Satsang both at Panni Gali and Soami Bagh for the next few years before accepting the highest position of Postmaster General at Allahabad.
-When He retired from government service in 1887, Huzur Maharaj began to manifest Himself more publicly as the Sat Guru of the time.
-Upon returning to Agra, He held Satsang at His residence at Pipal Mandi and thereafter published His Prem Bani poetry.
+After Soami Ji Maharaj had departed in 1878, Huzur Maharaj held Satsang at Panni Gali and Soami Bagh for the next few years before accepting the highest position of Postmaster General at Allaha-bad.
+When He retired from government service in 1887, He returned to Agra to hold Satsang at His residence at Pipal Mandi and thereafter published His Prem Bani poetry.
 This would later be followed by His Prem Patra discourses and the first English-translated Sant Mat book, Mat Prakash.
-Radhaji (Soamiji's wife), who was Herself the level of Sant Sat Guru although not a redeeming Sant, made sure there was no opposition to Huzur Maharaj when He came out publicly.
+Radhaji (Soamiji's wife), who was Herself the level of Sant Sat Guru although not a redeeming Sant, made sure there was no opposition to Huzur Maharaj when He came out publicly and reprimanded anyone who dared.
 Huzur Maharaj became known far and wide as a Param Sant Sat Guru and the incarnation of the Supreme Being.
-He had initiated thousands more into the Radhasoami Faith throughout many regions, fulfilling Soami Ji Maharaj's prediction that Sant Mat would indeed spread far and wide.
+He had initiated thousands more into the Radhasoami Faith, fulfilling Soami Ji Maharaj's prediction that Sant Mat would indeed spread far and wide, and that Huzur Maharaj would have access to a "vast ocean of nectar" that He would "drink and freely distribute to others".

 There was an occasion when Maharaj Saheb's wife 'Naiyanji' had asked Huzur Maharaj if He would give discourses again after He had not done so.
 Huzur Maharaj replied, "Don't worry.
 You will be having discourses at your own house."
 He then smiled and added, "The next Sant incarnate will be in a Brahmin family."
 Maharaj Saheb was indeed Brahmin by caste and gave discourses at His home, fulfilling His beloved Master's words.
 Huzur Maharaj left His mortal coil in 1898, and there was no question who His Gurumukh and Sant Sat Guru successor was after His departure.